-In my eyes, there is perhaps no better muffin than lemon poppy seed (unless it’s almond poppy seed and yes, I have a definite soft spot for those massive ones from Costco).
+In my eyes, there is perhaps no better muffin than a lemon poppy seed muffin.
 The light and cakey crumb, the slight crunch from the poppy seeds, the lemon-perfumed glaze that dries to a slight crunch on top!
 It’s a dream!

 As ardent lemon poppy fans, my brother and I have tried several recipes over the years, but I often found the final products too heavy, too dry, or not lemony enough.
-This bake off was my search for my ultimate lemon poppy seed muffin: a delicately tender, cakey crumb infused with lemon flavor (not just from the glaze) and plenty of poppy seeds.
+This bake off was my search for my ultimate lemon poppy seed muffin.
+My ideal is a delicately tender, cakey crumb infused with lemon flavor (not just from the glaze) and plenty of poppy seeds.
 I’m delighted to say that I’ve found my dream textural muffin, so let’s dive into the results!

 - 35 total tasters